tonytonyjan/webpack_stats/README.md

 ## Usage

-It's dead easy to use, there is no new API since it just overwrite `#compute_asset_path` in `ActionView`.
-You can use every Rails assets API as usual, like `image_tag`, `asset_path`, etc. It will compute asset name correctlly due to your webpack stats file.
+It's dead easy to use, there is no new API since it just overwrite `compute_asset_path` in `ActionView`.
+You can use every Rails assets API as usual, like `image_tag`, `asset_path`, etc. It will compute asset name correctly due to your webpack stats file.

 To generate the stats file, simply execute `webpack --json`, or add the code below to `webpack.config.js`: